 The world’s landscape has shifted.

 Two books came off my “to be read” pile this month, and both focused on a theme as current as the day’s headlines.
-The more substantive is a deep analysis of the 2008 financial crisis and how early decisions made in the midst of the Great Recession still affect us today.
-The other, a charming novel set in a luxury hotel in Moscow, takes the reader from the upheaval of the Russian Revolution through the mid-1950s.
+The more substantive — A Crisis Wasted — is a deep analysis of the 2008 financial crisis and how early decisions made in the midst of the Great Recession still affect us today.
+The other — A Gentleman in Moscow — is a charming novel set in a luxury hotel which takes the reader from the upheaval of the Russian Revolution through the mid-1950s.
 President Barack Obama and Count Alexander Rostov, main characters in fact and fiction respectively, nonetheless face similar challenges when their world shifts underneath them.

 A Crisis Wasted: Beginning in 2008 through at least 2009, the United States faced the most serious economic crisis since the Great Depression.
 With the Bush Administration transitioning out of power, President Barack Obama and his administration took on the lion’s share of the work to address this challenge, often while battling opposing forces in both political parties.
 That the United States survived without falling into national and worldwide chaos is no small achievement.